-Caroline Taylor had her first solo exhibition at Fine Art Kangaroo Island with Reflections of an Island in 2010.
+Caroline Taylor is an Australian landscape artist who has made her home on Kangaroo Island.
+Caroline had her first solo exhibition at Fine Art Kangaroo Island with Reflections of an Island in 2010.
 The exhibition featured men of the land and the lands they had sought to caretake.
 One of our most successful exhibitions, it was almost a sell out.

 Drawing has been a big part of Caroline’s life.
 Although she chose pre-school education as a vocation, over the years she has filled many a book with portraits of interesting people and sketches of outback landscapes which she loves so much.